Evan8456/Draw-It/paint-me/README.md

 ## Challenges

-**Task:** What is the top 3 most challenging things that you have learned/developed for you app?
-Please restrict your answer to only three items.

 1. One of the most challenging parts of our project was learning how to design a functional front end using react.
 Since most of our team was new react, it was hard for us to get used to it.
 However, in time and with practice, we were able to get the hang of it.
 2. The second most challenging part of our project was learning how to design a backend that serves Graphql.
 Prior the the project, all of our team